flare-labs-ltd/fasset-bots/docs/cli.md

 ## Setup

 Configuration and environment file must be provided, before running cli commands.
-See [Agent bot configuration](./config.md#agent-bot-configuration-file) and [Agent bot environment](./config.md#agent-bot-environment-file) for more.
+See relevant user variables in [Agent bot configuration](./config.md#agent-bot-configuration-file) and [Agent bot environment](./config.md#agent-bot-environment-file) for more.

 ## How to use